-Artis REIT’s Board of Trustees believe that sound governance practices are essential to achieve the best long-term interests of Artis and the enhancement of value for all of its Unitholders.
-The Board recognizes that proper and effective corporate governance is a significant concern of and priority for investors and other stakeholders and accordingly, the Board has instituted a number of procedures and policies in an effort to ensure appropriate governance practices.
+Artis REIT’s Board of Trustees believe that sound governance practices are essential with respect to the long-term interests of Artis and the enhancement of value for all of its unitholders.
+The Board of Trustees recognizes that proper and effective corporate governance is a significant concern and priority for investors and other stakeholders.
+Accordingly, a number of policies and procedures have been implemented to ensure appropriate governance practices.

 Board of Trustees